uptech/appfit-sdk-docs/docs/kotlin/installation.md

 ---

-The AppFit SDK is Open Source.
-Find it on [GitHub here](https://github.com/uptech/appfit-kotlin-sdk)
+The AppFit SDK is open source.
+Find it on [GitHub here](https://github.com/uptech/appfit-kotlin-sdk).